 With a trendy downtown area that’s guaranteed to give you that much-needed fix of good old-fashioned Canadian city fun, a trip to Edmonton is one that definitely needs to be on your travel plans.

 Don’t forget, if you visit in winter, you’ll also get to see the city’s iconic Ice Castles, too.
 They are stunning and can’t be missed.
+One thing to note, these happen in certain years in winter.
+Some years, it’s not present in Edmonton, so always checkck before planning your trip.

 Oh yeah, I almost forgot, if you’re looking to visit Jasper National Park, then you’ll probably need to fly into Edmonton.
 This means you should definitely set some time to enjoy the city, too.